How to add Hreflang Tags: An Hreflang Implementation Guide

 You can use SEO crawlers like Deepcrawl, Sitebulb, Screaming Frog or Ryte, that include an international SEO section that includes hreflang validation, to crawl the relevant set of pages where the hreflang has been implemented (whether doing a site or XML sitemap crawl) to identify any potential errors, verifying the existence of the correct hreflang annotations in every relevant page, the inclusion of a return tag, the usage of the correct values for every page, etc.

-5. Monitor and troubleshoot the hreflang implementation after launch
+5. Troubleshoot the hreflang tags implementation after launch and monitor continuously

-As soon as you launch the hreflang annotations, recrawl your site, making sure to include in the include all of the relevant pages of the different international versions where hreflang has been implemented, to identify and fix any potential change that might have happened during the release and could cause issues in the live site that you couldn’t have identified before.
-You can also validate individual set of pages with Merkle’s SEO hreflang tag testing tool or Sistrix’s hreflang validator, which are free.
+As soon as you launch the hreflang annotations, recrawl your site, making sure to include all of the relevant pages of the different international versions where hreflang has been implemented, to identify and fix any potential change that might have happened during the release and could cause issues in the live site that you couldn’t have identified before, checking in particular the following very common errors:

-After fixing any remaining issues you should start monitoring the hreflang implementation continuously through the Google Search Console International Targeting report to identify any remaining problems, as well as to quickly fix any new issue that might arise when publishing or changing the URLs of the site relevant languages and countries.
+After fixing any remaining issues you should start monitoring the hreflang implementation at a continuos basis through the Google Search Console International Targeting report to identify any remaining problems.

-Hreflang errors shown in the international targeting “language” report are grouped by those found in pages belonging to the same languages/countries versions, -for example, the US in English pages or the Spain in Spanish pages with problems-, and then by type of error found in each language/country version -such as the “no return tags” when the URLs of an alternate page is not found, or “unknown language codes” when a non-supported value has been added-, showing first those with the highest number of issues.
+Hreflang errors shown in the international targeting “language” report are grouped by those found in pages belonging to the same languages/countries versions, -for example, the US in English pages or the Spain in Spanish pages with problems-, and then by type of error found in each language/country version -such as the “no return tags” when the URLs of an alternate page is not found (as it’s showing an error http status, redirected, etc.), or “unknown language codes” when a non-supported value has been added-, showing first those with the highest number of issues.
 It’s then recommended to start the troubleshooting directly with those language/country versions showing directly the highest number of problems.

 Additionally, to facilitate the source of the issues, when selecting each type of error identified in each language/country version, you’ll be able to see which are the affected pages, showing up to a 1,000 URLs, paired with their alternates URLs affected by the issues.